DJackson-BlueTeam/Portfolio/SOC/SOC Challenges/BoogeyMan3/BoogeyMan3.md

 10. After getting the content of the remote file, the attacker used the new credentials to move laterally.
 What is the new set of credentials discovered by the attacker?
 - Following the time frame of the IT_Automation file being access, we can observe that the attacker obtain a new set of username with a password.
-- We still in the “powershell.exe and file” filter.
+- We still in the “powershell.exe and file*” filter.

 ![alt text](https://github.com/DJackson-BlueTeam/Portfolio/blob/a515384cb2146cabbd949753aadcfe3383f76099/SOC/SOC%20Challenges/BoogeyMan3/BoogeyMan3%20Img/404.png)